perrymant/moneymaker/README.md

     - Reportline(transaction, balance)
     - .toString()

-TODO: Format output: spacin, needs to be calculated in ReportLine and Textwrapper classes
+TODO: Format output: spacing, needs to be calculated in ReportLine and Textwrapper classes
 TODO: input/output to csv file